 CAC 40 Marginally Higher In Early Trade

-(RTTNews) - French stocks were moving in a narrow range on Monday after a man has been set on fire following an apparent dispute over national identity in Hong Kong and data showed a measure of producer prices in China fell the most in more than three years in October, underscoring the problem of moderating demand.
+(RTTNews) - French stocks were flat to slightly higher in early trade on Tuesday after ECB Executive Board member Yves Mersch added his voice to a call for more supportive fiscal policy.

-Lingering concerns over the U.S.-China trade deal and Moody's warning on Britain's sovereign debt also kept investors nervous.
+Underlying sentiment remained cautious as investors awaited a speech by U.S. President Donald Trump at the Economic Club of New York later in the day for clues on the status of the Sino-U.S. trade talks.

-The benchmark CAC 40 was up 7 points, or 0.12 percent, at 5,896 in early trade after edging down marginally on Friday.
+The benchmark CAC 40 was up 8 points at 5,901 after closing 0.1 percent higher the previous day.

-Trade-sensitive automakers such as Renault and Peugeot were little changed after data showed auto sales in China fell for a 16th consecutive month in October.
+In economic news, France economic growth is expected to slow slightly in the fourth quarter, survey data from the Bank of France showed today.

-Luxury stocks fell on concerns over the political unrest in Hong Kong.
-LVMH and Kering both slid around half a percent.
+Gross domestic product is forecast to grow 0.2 percent in the fourth quarter, which is slower than the 0.3 percent expansion seen in the third quarter.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.